FTP-droid/Logger/README.md

 ### Create a timer for measuring the time of running a block of code
 If you want to consistenly measure how long it takes to run a block of code, the TIMER methods are sutible for your use case.
-Simple use the TIMER_START method to start the timer (and provide a timer name for your timer).
+Simply use the TIMER_START method to start the timer, make sure you provide a name for your timer.
 Then use the TIMER_STOP method to log the current elapsed time of your timer, and stop the timer or continue the timer with the log parameter in the TIMER_STOP method.

 ```javascript